jieliu2000/RPALite/README.md

 ## Performance Optimization

 The most time-consuming operations in RPALite are image recognition and OCR.
-For OCR, we use [EasyOCR](https://github.com/JaidedAI/EasyOCR).
-EasyOCR runs more efficiently on computers with dedicated GPUs and CUDA support.
+For OCR, users could choose to use [EasyOCR](https://github.com/JaidedAI/EasyOCR) or [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
+Both OCR engines run more efficiently on computers with dedicated GPUs and CUDA support.
 If you find RPALite running slowly, consider running it on a computer with a dedicated GPU and CUDA support and installing the appropriate version of PyTorch.

 ## Documentation